Pratik-7i/VIPER/README.md

 - This is considered to be the backbone of the app as it contains the business logic.
 - It handles data fetching.
-- Has the business logic of an app, e.g if business logic depends on making network calls then it is Interactor’s responsibility to do so.
+- Has the business logic of an app, e.g. if business logic depends on making network calls, then it is Interactor’s responsibility to do so.
 - It contains business logic related to the data (Entities) or networking, like creating new instances of entities or fetching them from the server.
 For those purposes you’ll use some Services and Managers which are not considered as a part of VIPER module but rather an external dependency.

 ### Router